meetdheeraj/reactassignment/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Problem Statement

-The existing app is a simple form for which you can perform the following operations -
+# Globant - Code Realm - Angular Assignment

+## The current application

-1. View the Form
+- View the Form
-2. Fill the input details.
+- Fill the input details.
-3. Submit the form.
+- Submit the form.

-You have to perform the following tasks -
+## Points to implement

-1. Make the app responsive - The app isn't responsive and doesn't display correctly on mobile devices.
+- Make the app responsive - The app isn't responsive and doesn't display correctly on mobile devices.
 Remove inline styles and write it in separate file.

-2. Make reusable component for label and input text.
+- Make reusable component for label and input text.

-3. Make the app work with React Context to solve the problem of props drill.
+- Make the app work with React Context to solve the problem of props drill.

-4. Rewrite FormField component with functional syntax.
+- Rewrite FormField component with functional syntax.

-5. Add unit testcases for sufficient code coverage.
+- Add unit testcases for sufficient code coverage.

-6. Refactor and optimise the code.
+- Refactor and optimise the code.

-7. On Pressing Submit button try to show details in separate component.
+- On Pressing Submit button try to show details in separate component.

-8. Do not use any thirdparty libraries for validations.
+- Do not use any thirdparty libraries for validations.

-Please note -
+## Please note

 - SCSS integration is already present so you don't have to add any custom packages or modify any configuration changes for it.

 - The ability to execute unit tests is already baked in so you don't have to make any configuration changes to enable it.

 ## Quick Start

 1. Make sure that you have Node.js and npm v5 or above installed.

-2. Clone this repo using git clone https://github.com/PiyushJha04/code-realm-react.git
+2. Clone this repo using git clone https://github.com/pragatir/reactassignment

 3. Move to the appropriate directory: cd code-realm-react.